Measurements of electroweak production of a photon in association with two jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Inclusive and differential measurements

 Differential $\ewsig$ measurements are unfolded back to the particle level as functions of observables mainly describing the VBF signature of the signal.
 A likelihood-based unfolding procedure is followed where the signal yield in every bin of an observable at the detector level is parameterized as a function of EW \ajj cross sections in all bins of the same observable at the particle level.
 A simultaneous fit in all bins of the observable is performed to the data using the BDT distribution with all systematic uncertainties included as nuisance parameters.
-The use of the BDT distribution preserves the sensitivity to the signal in the presence of the large QCD {\PGg}jj background.
+The use of the BDT distribution preserves the sensitivity to the signal in the presence of the large QCD \ajj background.
 Figure~\ref{fig:2dmjj} shows the unrolled BDT distribution in bins of the Zeppenfeld observable after the fit to the data.
 Signal events from different Zeppenfeld ranges at the generator level are represented by different colors.

-The normalized differential cross sections are directly extracted from the fit by introducing, in bin $i$ of the differential distribution, the ratio between $\sigma^i_{\text{EW}\ajj}$ and the total fiducial $\ewsig$ as a parameter of interest.
+The normalized differential cross sections are directly extracted from the fit by introducing, in bin $i$ of the differential distribution, the ratio between $\sigma^i_{\text{EW}\ajj}$ and the total fiducial $\ewsig$ as a parameter of interest, while otherwise the fits are structured identically to the un-normalized differential fit.
 Allowing $\ewsig$ to vary in the fit, the normalized cross section of one of the bins in the differential distribution is parameterized as a function of the remining bins.
 As a result, the normalized cross sections retain the same number of degrees of freedom as a standard differential measurement.
 This approach significantly reduces the systematic uncertainties and accounts for correlations by construction.
 The normalized differential cross sections are shown, as functions of $\ptg$, \etajl, \etajs, \mjj, \cg, and the Zeppenfeld variable, in Fig.~\ref{fig:unfold_results}, compared with predictions.
 Uncertainties in the predictions are estimated by summing in quadrature the systematic uncertainties coming from the renormalization and factorization scales, PDFs, and parton shower simulation.

 The measurements are in agreement with predictions across all observables, except for a few bins, particularly in the $\etajs$ distribution.
 It can be due to the dominant QCD $\PGg$jj background, where the second jet is not included in the matrix-element calculation but instead modeled through hadronization.
 This treatment can lead to a mismodeling of the distribution in the signal region.